mesmacosta/datacatalog-fileset-enricher/README.md

 ## 1. Created Tags

-Tags created by the fileset enricher are composed by the attributes, all stats are a snapshot at the execution time:
+Tags created by the fileset enricher are composed by the attributes, all stats are a snapshot of the execution time:

 | Column                     | Description                                                            | Mandatory |